Any Helium 10 review needs to answer the question: can this really help build an Amazon FBA business or not?

 If you went through the process we outlined above, you should be in good shape.
 But this tool lets you double check and make adjustments as need.

 Simply type in your ASIN and then your list of keywords.
 It will check against the Amazon database.
 Then report back whether your product shows up for each one of those phrases.

 Helium 10 Review Wrap-up

 We’ve only being using Helium 10 for a few months now, but it’s one of those tools that after you start using it – you wonder how you ever lived without it.

-If you're already selling on Amazon or are just thinking about getting started – Helium 10 saves a ton of time and takes a bunch of guesswork out of the process you'll go through.
+Helium 10 saves a ton of time whether you’re already selling on Amazon or are just thinking about getting started.
+Helium 10 also takes a bunch of guesswork out of the process you’ll go through.

-I'd be curious to hear about your experiences.
-Let us know in the comments if you've found other helpful uses for Helium 10 that I didn't cover in this article.
+I’d be curious to hear about your experiences.
+Let us know in the comments if you’ve found other helpful uses for Helium 10.
+Especially if I didn’t cover them in this article.

 Use Coupon Code: NICHEPURSUITS10 to get 10% all plans.